News

 To build a sustainable society, it is necessary to create a favorable environment for the next generation of children to grow healthy.

-"Mother to Mother SHIONOGI Project" aims to achieve universal health coverage (UHC) by protecting pregnant and lactating women and children under 5 years of age from preventable death and strengthening health systems.
+"Mother to Mother SHIONOGI Project" aims to achieve universal health coverage (UHC) by protecting pregnant and breastfeeding women and children under 5 years of age from preventable death and strengthening health systems.

 Vision